-Students will be evaluated at the end of each semester by the course instructor, in accordance with the criteria listed in the course syllabus.
-Grades will be posted online via our online grade book.
+The course instructor, in accordance with the criteria listed in the course syllabus, will evaluate students at the end of each semester.
+Grades will be managed in Sycamore Campus.

-The grade for clinical coursework (Clinical Lab) is determined by the Clinical Director based on fulfillment of all requirements outlined in the Clinical Lab syllabus, including but not limited to midterm check-ins, submission of clinical experience forms, clinical hours log: showing fulfillment of clinical hours.
+The grade for clinical coursework (Clinical Lab) is determined by the Clinical Director based on fulfillment of all requirements outlined in the Clinical Lab syllabus, including but not limited to, midterm check-ins, submission of clinical experience forms, clinical hours log: showing fulfillment of clinical hours.